adxsrc/lict/README.md

 ## Implementation

-There are multiple ways to implement metainer.
+There are multiple ways to implement lict.
 In fact, form (6) suggests that it is possible to track all the metakeys and metadata in a numpy record array or a pandas dataframe.
 Nevertheless, to maximize portability, we provide a simple implementation that only uses python's built-in data structures.
-Although some of the operations may scales as O(N^2), we do not expect metainer to be a performance bottleneck because the number of fields in a python object should be relatively small.
+Although some of the operations may scales as O(N^2), we do not expect lict to be a performance bottleneck because the number of fields in a python object should be relatively small.